yanxi-chen/Trinity-RFT/examples/agentscope_tool_react/README.md

+> This example is deprecated and will be removed in future versions.
+> Please refer to the [documentation](../../docs/sphinx_doc/source/tutorial/example_react.md) for the latest updates.

 # Example for Training ReAct Agent for Tool-Integrated Reasoning on GSM8k/DAPO Dataset

 This example shows how to train a ReAct agent for tool integrated reasoning on GSM8k/DAPO dataset